Chell0/machtbewwust/README.md

 ## Introduction

-The MachtBewwust Blog Website is designed to provide a seamless blogging experience, allowing authors to create and manage content efficiently.
+The MachtBewwust - Hamburg Website is designed to provide a seamless blogging experience, allowing authors to create and manage content efficiently.
 The website leverages Sanity's powerful content management capabilities and Next.js's performance-oriented framework.

 ## Features